-- Greenhouse gas intensity of investee companies (Scope 1 & Scope 2) - Violation of UNGC and OECD principles - Share of investment involved in controversial weapons

-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Greenhouse gas intensity of investee companies (Scope 1 & Scope 2) - Violation of UNGC and OECD principles - Board gender diversity - Share of investment involved in controversial weapons - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-The sustainable investments made by the sub-fund are aligned to its environmental characteristics.
+The sustainable investments made by this sub-fund are aligned to its environmental characteristics.

 The sub-fund includes the identification and analysis of a company's ESG credentials as an integral part of the investment decision making process, to help assess risks and potential returns.
+This analysis is applied to a minimum of 90% of the portfolio.

-• How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-The principle of 'do no significant harm' to environmental or social objectives applies only to the underlying sustainable investments of the sub-fund.
+The principle of 'do no significant harm' to environmental or social objectives applies only to the underlying sustainable investments of the sub fund.
 This principle is incorporated into the investment decision-making process, which includes consideration of principal adverse impacts.